 Assistantship

-Merit-based assistantships have been awarded to a select number of professional degree students during their first year of study to assist Nicholas School faculty and staff with teaching, research, professional and other projects.
+Merit-based assistantships have been awarded to a select number of professional degree students during their first year of study to assist Nicholas School staff and faculty with daily work, teaching, research, and other projects.
 It is expected that students will work for eight hours a week throughout the academic year for a total of 224 hours.
 Students who receive assistantships are paid by the Nicholas School on the monthly payroll.
 Students should follow the schedule provided with the assistantship listings to ensure they get on payroll in time to be paid in September.
-Assistantships require a regular work schedule to be arranged between the student and the faculty or staff member to whom he or she is assigned.
-During the second year of study, provided the student has met the obligations of the assistantship, are in good academic standing and return in the fall for their second year, the assistantship converts to scholarship and is applied directly to their bursar account, half in the fall and half in the spring.
+Assistantships require a regular work schedule to be arranged between the student and the faculty or staff member to whom they are assigned.
+Provided the student has met the obligations of the assistantship, is in good academic standing and returns in the fall for their second year, the assistantship converts to scholarship and is applied directly to their bursar account, half in the fall and half in the spring.
+There is no work requirement in the second year.

 When you apply for a position, be sure to include your resume and any other details that you wish to share with the supervisor (and/or contact person).
 Please make sure your resume includes your current contact information and Duke email address.
 Supervisors may not commit an assistantship position to a student before assignments are confirmed.